Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 To update the training data:

-1. Navigate to the root of the repository and create a feature branch from master:
+1. Navigate to the root of the repository and create a feature branch from **master**:

     ```bash
     git checkout -b baselineSpeechModel